-Seahawks mailbag: Expectations for the offensive line?
-And who will win position battles at safety and tight end?
+Seahawks mailbag: Who will win position battles at safety and tight end?

 “We’re really fired up that we got Jacob,” Carroll said on June 13.
 “He’s different.
 This is a different dimension receiver at the tight end spot.
 He’s feisty and aggressive and sticks his head in there.”

-Indeed, the 6-4, 245-pounder doesn’t project to be a real punishing blocker, but could provide the kind of speed at tight end that Luke Willson did during his Seattle career, and the Seahawks might want that as a complement to the styles of some of the others at that position.
+Indeed, the 6-foot-4, 245-pounder doesn’t project to be a real punishing blocker, but could provide the kind of speed at tight end that Luke Willson did during his Seattle career, and the Seahawks might want that as a complement to the styles of some of the others at that position.

 Vannett is entering the final year of his rookie contract, so no doubt, this is a really key year for him.